 Justia Energy, Oil & Gas Law Opinion SummariesArticles Posted in Environmental Law

-Citizens for Constitutional, et al. v.
-United States, et al.
+Western Watersheds Project, et al. v.
+United States Bureau of Land Management, et al.

 Three conservation groups challenged the U.S. Bureau of Land Management’s approval of Jonah Energy’s development project on state and federal land in Wyoming.
 The project was designed to drill exploratory wells on land for which Jonah possessed development rights.
 The conservation groups argued the district court erred in upholding the BLM’s approval under the National Environmental Protection Act and the Federal Land Polocy and Management Act.
 Specifically, they contended the BLM inadequately considered the impact of the project on the sage-grouse and pronghorn antelope migration and grazing patterns.
 The Tenth Circuit concluded the BLM adequately collected and considered information on the sage-grouse and pronghorn, and selected a development plan that met statutory requirements.
 View "Western Watersheds Project, et al. v.
 United States Bureau of Land Management, et al." on Justia Law